juancastellano115/questdb.io/docs/introduction.md

   analytics on time series data.
 ---

-QuestDB is a relational, column-oriented database designed for time series and event data.
+QuestDB is a relational column-oriented database designed for time series and event data.
 It uses SQL with extensions for time series to assist with real-time analytics.
 These pages cover core concepts of QuestDB, including setup steps, usage guides, and reference documentation for syntax, APIs and configuration.